user8595/user8595.github.io/content/about.md

 - Slightly experienced in HTML & CSS, still learning JS.

-  - Primarily using Neovim and VSCode as primary code editors.
+  - Primarily using Neovim and VSCode as code editors.

 - Have a slight amount of experience with the CLI.